Citytracking/toner/README.md

 Take a look in the 'tilestache' directory for more details about using the Toner stylesheets with TileStache.

+Dependencies
+--

+The short version is: There are a lot.

+The long version is: The gritty details of installing some of the tools that Toner uses are outside the scope of this document.
+We've tried to give you rough shape of what you need to do and linked to the available documentation elsewhere.

 Software Dependencies (required)
 --